 The 2020 Chancellor Hans Brisch Scholars were selected from nominations made by high school principals statewide.

-Eulberg also serves as captain of the Academic Team, president of the school’s National Honor Society chapter, captain of the Aeronautics Team, and senior class treasurer.
-She was named Outstanding Student in several subjects; is a member of the Academic Team, Student Council, National Technical Honor Society and National Honor Society; and is ranked first in her class.
-She will graduate with a 4.0 GPA and plans to attend Oklahoma State University in the fall.
+Walters is a Girls State Delegate, Cookson Hills Essay winner, 2020 FFA State winner and State FFA Reporter.
+She was named Outstanding Student in many subjects, is a member of the Superintendent’s Honor Roll and Oklahoma Honor Society and is ranked first in her class.
+She will graduate with a 4.43 grade point average and plans to attend Northeastern State University in the fall.